 • Chocolate chips – For some gooeyness, I like to sprinkle a handful of dark chocolate chips into the batter.

-• Lemon – Mix some freshly grated lemon zest into the batter for a tangy yet sweet citrusy finish.
+• Lemon – Mix freshly grated lemon zest into the batter for a tangy yet sweet citrusy finish.

 • Savory – Swap the cinnamon and stevia with crumbled cooked bacon and chives for a savory version of these yummy pancakes.